DirectorStyleSheets/core/docs/index.md

 ## Breakdown

-We separate out 2 core concepts of the standard, defined by [assets](#assets) and [story](#story).
-These pieces can be thought of as the ingredients to a meal (_assets_) and the instructions that declare how these come together (_story_).
+We separate out 2 core concepts of the standard, defined by [assets](#assets) and [storyline](#storyline).
+These pieces can be thought of as the ingredients to a meal (_assets_) and the instructions that declare how these come together (_storyline_).

 ### Assets

 The _assets_ structure is where all of your created content and accomponying information sit.
 Character model files, dialog audio, sound effects, sets, and more.
-These components will be referenced by the _story_ structure to create your true masterpiece.
+These components will be referenced by the _storyline_ structure to create your true masterpiece.

 Dig into the assets definition here.

-### Story
+### Storyline

-The _story_ structure is designed to be a timeline of commands that any renderer could implement to display your story.
+The _storyline_ structure is designed to be a timeline of commands that any renderer could implement to display your story.

 Explore the usable commands here.